uikit/uikit-site/docs/pages/parallax.md

 ## Usage

 To apply this component, add the `uk-parallax` attribute to any element.
-Add an option with the desired animation target value for each CSS property you want to animate.
+Add an option with the desired animation end value for each CSS property you want to animate.

 ```html
 <div uk-parallax="bgy: -200">...</div>